objectiv/objectiv-analytics/bach/docs/source/example-notebooks/modelhub-basics.rst

 .. code-block:: python

-    # We'll do a lot of operations on the data in the `df` DataFrame.
-To make this easier for the database (especially
+    # We'll do a lot of operations on the data in the df DataFrame.
+To make this easier for the
-    # BigQuery), we tell Bach to materialize the current DataFrame as temporary table.
-This statement has no direct
+    # database (especially BigQuery), we tell Bach to materialize the current DataFrame as temporary
-    # effect, but any invocation of head() on the dataframe later on will consist of two queries: one to create a
+    # table.
+This statement has no direct effect, but any invocation of head() on the dataframe later
+    # on will consist of two queries: one to create a temporary table with the current state of the
-    # temporary table with the current state of `df`, and one that queries that table and does following operations
+    # dataframe, and one that queries that table and does subsequent operations
     df = df.materialize(materialization='temp_table')

 .. code-block:: python